Bullish Engulfing Pattern: Definition, Examples, and How to Trade it

 We put together an easy infographic cheat sheet of the top candlestick patterns to help train your eye.

 Try our free position size calculator to help determine how many shares to buy.

 Bullish Engulfing Pattern Examples

 Now, let’s take a look at some examples of bullish engulfing patterns on the growth stocks below to make sure the concept is crystal clear.

-In the examples below, our chart colors are different than above.
+In the examples below, our chart colors are different than those above.
 We colored the Up days Blue instead of green, and Down days Pink instead of red.

 Bullish Engulfing Pattern Reliability

 The bullish engulfing pattern is a relatively reliable reversal pattern, especially when it occurs after a prolonged downtrend.